From famed big screen tough guy to the patriarch of a Hollywood family to centenarian, the road to 101 wasn't always easy for Kirk Douglas.

 But what about some of the lesser-known, yet equally fascinating, moments that occurred throughout his 100 years—like the time his wife, Anne, saved his life, or the Oscar-winning roles he turned down, or the fact that, not only is he a Hollywood trailblazer, but he's also the oldest celebrity blogger in the world?

-As Kirk Douglas celebrates his 100th birthday (December 9, 2016) with family, Hollywood friends and vodka in Beverly Hills, we mark the occasion with 15 things you might not know about the centenarian star.
+As Kirk Douglas celebrates his 101st birthday (December 9, 2017), we mark the occasion with 15 things you might not know about the centenarian star.

 1. At a time, early in life, when most of us are barely out of diapers, Kirk Douglas was plotting his career path.
 He wrote once that, "I wanted to be an actor since I stepped in front of an audience to recite [the poem] The Red Robin of Spring when I was in kindergarten.
 Something happened when I heard applause.
 I loved it.
 I still do."